ay-lab/FitHiChIP/README.md

 FitHiChIP_HiCPro
 ----------------

-FitHiChIP_HiCPro targets for analyzing HiChIP data and deriving the statistical significant interactions, subject to a distance threshold.
+FitHiChIP_HiCPro analyzes HiChIP data and derives the statistical significant CIS interactions, given a specific distance range

-Generally, mid to long range CIS interactions (20 Kb to 2 Mb) are sought, although this range can be supplied by user.
-We also experimented with the distance thresholds 10 Kb to 3 Mb.

-The package uses output of HiC-Pro pipeline (paired end reads) and applies the package FitHiC (custom implemented to process HiChIP data) to derive the significant interactions.

-User can opt for one of the following two outputs (statistically significant interactions):

-1) Basic FitHiC with spline fit based p-value computation and subsequent FDR filtering (with a custom FDR threshold - default 0.01)

-2) Or, FitHiC applied with a bias correction method.
-The bias for a genomic interval is defined as the ratio of its coverage with the mean coverage computed for all the intervals.
-Interactions are filtered according to the bias values for both of the interacting regions.
-Probability of a particular interaction also depends on their bias values.
-These probability values are used to compute the p-values and determine the statistical significance of a particular interaction.
+(default = 20 Kb to 2 Mb, can be user defined as well).

+The package starts from valid CIS read pairs from the HiC-Pro pipeline (Servant et. al. 2015), the most commonly used HiC data processing pipeline.
+The valid read pairs are then applied to a custom method (named FitHiChIP) for finding statistical significant interactions.
+The method uses custom implementation of the package FitHiC (Ay and Noble, 2014) and augments with a bias correction technique to find the statistical significant interactions.

+The output interactions are shown to be highly overlapping with the reference ChIA-PET and HiCCUPS interactions.
+Plus, significant interactions (reported in the reference studies) missed by either HiCCUPS or ChIA-PET loops, are perfectly captured by FitHiChIP.
+We also tested our interactions with hichipper, a new method which applies MANGO on top of HiChIP data, and found that FitHiChIP sucessfully discards many false positive interactions reported by hichipper.

-Choice of a particular option can be provided through the configuration parameters (described below).
+User can check the configuration parameters (described below) to run FitHiChIP.

 Prerequisites
 -------------